Visit Albuquerque prohibits users from downloading images from our website.

 With 310 days of sunshine a year and a climate that lets you play golf and ski on the same day, Albuquerque offers abundant year-round activities suited for every age, interest and fitness level.
 The BioPark with zoo, aquarium, and botanical gardens, the Rio Grande Nature Center State Park, Bosque hike-and-bike trail system, Sandia Crest and Aerial Tramway, and mountain and wilderness trails in Cibola National Forest let you get as close to the outdoors, or as far from civilization as you want, and all within a short drive from downtown.

 With more than 250 species, the 64-acre Rio Grande Zoo displays animals from around the world in open-air habitats.
-Breeding herds of elephants and giraffes highlight the Africa section, while treetop walkways showcase gorillas, chimpanzees, orangutans, and other primates.
+Spot herds of elephants and giraffes as they meander through their habitat, while treetop walkways showcase gorillas, chimpanzees, orangutans and other primates.
 The zoo harbors endangered Mexican wolves, big cats, polar bears, and walk-in aviaries.
-Animal Encounter, bird shows and interactive programs bring the animals out into the public.

-With three fishing lakes, a model boating pond and train station with a gift shop and food service, Tingley Beach offers year round entertainment for visitors.
-Open everyday from sunrise to sunset, the beach is free and open to the general public.
-During the summer months, visitors can rent out pedal boats and bicycles.
-While at Tingley, don't miss the world's largest trout on display at the Tingley Train Station.
+With three fishing lakes and a model boating pond, Tingley Beach offers year-round entertainment for visitors.
+Open every day from sunrise to sunset, the beach is free and open to the general public.
+Explore some of the nearby trails that take you into the bosque and along the Rio Grande.

 Rio Grande Nature Center State Park

-The 170-acre park is part of the Rio Grande Valley State Park, which borders both sides of the river for 25 miles through Albuquerque from the Isleta to Sandia Pueblos.
-The 16-mile, paved Paseo del Bosque hike/bike trail, highlighted in National Geographic Adventure magazine, has seven access points - one of which being the Rio Grande Nature Center State Park - from the east bank of the river.
+The 170-acre park is part of the Rio Grande Nature Center State Park, which borders both sides of the river for 25 miles through Albuquerque from the Isleta to Sandia Pueblos.
+The 16-mile, paved Paseo del Bosque hike/bike trail has seven access points from the east bank of the river.
 In the winter, the ponds at the Nature Center attract Sandhill Cranes and waterfowl, visible from a glass-fronted observation room overlooking a pond.
 Trails, interpretive exhibits, a native plant garden and programs begin at the center.

 Petroglyph National Monument